derushio/ItnavCoronaSDKBootcamp/breakoutSample/createBlocks.md

-# 6. Let's place a block
+# 6. Let's deploy blocks

-## Reviewing variables
+## review variable
-To control the number of blocks
-The variable ' maxnumBlocks ' to manage how many blocks were initially placed Now let's define a variable ' numBlocks ' to manage how many blocks there are.
+To control the number of blocks, let's define variable ' maxnumBlocks ' to manage how many blocks are initially deployed and variable ' numBlocks ' to manage how many blocks we currently have.
-Because I do not place one at the beginning, let's put ' 0 '.
+We have none at this point so let's add ' 0 '.
 If you use a lot of blocks, You should manage them in an array.
 Let's declare a table.